MatteoValentini-AT/ConfigDeserializer/README.md

 # ConfigDeserializer

 A Java package used to generate and deserialize config files.
-Simply annotate fields with ```java @ConfigValue``` to make them a config property.
+Simply annotate fields with ```@ConfigValue``` to make them a config property.